manojp1988/spring-integration/README.md

 All channels are created based on the flow name we define.
 If you see from above example, spring generates sayHelloFlow.channel#0, sayHelloFlow.channel#1 etc.

+####Example EIP Patterns:
+1. [Flow reuse](https://github.com/manojp1988/spring-integration/tree/master/javadsl/src/main/java/flow) This is something we wanted to achieve using dsl.
+With xml, we had to same kind of flow redundantly in many places.

 ####Questions:
 1. [How to put back errorchannel message into reply channel?](http://stackoverflow.com/questions/31791042/how-to-put-back-errorchannel-message-into-reply-channel)